One of the most common “syndromes” among comedians that I see is lack of consistency with their “A-List” material.

 But this is not a perfect world and every comedian, no matter how consistent or effective can have an off day (kind of sounds like working a day job, huh?)

-Before I jump into the meat of this article, let me say that your ability to entertain an audience at the highest level of your ability depends on the fact that you have an audience in the first place (not 3 people) and that they are paying attention to what you are saying.
+Before I get into the meat of this article, let me say that your ability to entertain an audience at the highest level of your ability depends on the fact that you have an audience in the first place (not 3 people) and that they are paying attention to what you are saying.

 I say this because comedians have a tendency to beat themselves up over factors that are outside their control.
 Not helpful, I must say.